thecogworks/Cogworks.ContentGuard/README.md

 ## Installation

 Cogworks.ContentGuard is available to be downloaded from Our Umbraco, NuGet or as a manual download directly from GitHub.

+### Our Umbraco repository

+You can find a downloadable package, along with a discussion forum for this package, on the [Our Umbraco](https://our.umbraco.com/packages/backoffice-extensions/content-guard/) site.

 ### NuGet package repository